Walmart+ Hidden Fees and Extra Costs in 2026

 2. Express delivery fees

-Faster is not the same as free.
+Faster isn’t the same as free.

 So if you regularly need items faster than the normal delivery window, Walmart+ may still cost more than it first appears.